TomiKalejaiye/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**
+     Brown-Black-Brown-Yellow
 **b.
 What do you have to do to light your LED?**
+     Connect 5V to one end of the switch, and connect the other end of the switch to the long LED pin.
+     Connect the short end of the LED to a 220 Ohm resistor to protect the LED.
+Connect the other end of the resistor to ground.
+Press the switch to close the circuit and light the LED.

 ## Part C. Blink a LED using Arduino

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+     The function digitalWrite(pin, value) is used to send a digital signal of HIGH or LOW to a specified pin.
+There is a constant called LED_BUILTIN which is the pin for the onboard LED.
+Therefore we need to write digitalWrite(LED_BUILTIN, HIGH) and digitalWrite(LED_BUILTIN, LOW) to blink the LED.
+However, there is not a sufficient delay between these signals to see the LED blink.
+Therefore, we also need to add a delay. the code for this is delay(time) where time is the duration of the delay.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**
+     We can change the rate of blinking by changing the time for the delay() function.

 **c.
 What circuit element would you want to add to protect the board and external LED?**
+     We would add a resistor, to decrease the voltage drop so the external LED doesn't get too much current.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**